Fibromyalgia: Finding Comfort and Wellness

 Positioning is critical when sensitivity is high.
 A body pillow for fibromyalgia can stack hips and shoulders, reduce twisting, and help you settle sooner.
 Think of the pillow as a bridge that brings the mattress up to meet you, so your body stops “holding itself up”.

 For more setup ideas, see our full guide: Fibromyalgia & Sleep Comfort Complete Guide.
+You may also find our pillar article useful: How to Use Body Pillows for Fibromyalgia Support.

 Small environment tweaks reduce wake-ups from heat, chills, or scratchy textures — common irritants on sensitive nights.

-Choose pillows with resilient fill that rebounds after compression, smooth seams/zips, and removable washable covers.
-Weekly fluff/rotate keeps support even.
+Choose pillows with resilient fill that rebounds after compression, smooth seams and zips, and removable washable covers.
+Weekly fluffing and rotation help keep support even.
 If areas sag, redistribute filling and check casing tension.
 For shape refreshers, see how to reshape your body pillow.
-Keeping a spare cover in the drawer makes late-night swaps simple when spills or warm nights happen.

 It can support gentler positioning by aligning hips, knees, and shoulders, easing pressure points and reducing fidgeting.
 It doesn’t replace medical care — it’s a comfort tool that works alongside your routines.